Keilub/helloitscaleb/content/about.md

 <br>

 ##### honorable mention
 **Play:** Creativity thrives when you let loose, so I always make room for experimentation and wild ideas during any phase of the design process.
 I keep Legos and other fidget toys around my desk to let my mind wander and house plants (I love a good pothos) to tend to for a quick brain break.
-Stepping away to socialize is also key as you never know when sharing and playing with others will spark the next big idea and take your designs to the next level.</p>
+Stepping away to socialize is also key as you never know when sharing and playing with others will spark the next big idea and take your designs to the next level.
 </details>

 <br>